qurator-spk/sbb_column_classifier/README.md

       sbb_column_classifier -i <image file name> -m <directory of models>

-sbb_column_classifier can also produce JSON output with the `--json-out example.json` option.
+sbb_column_classifier can also produce a SQLite3 database file with results, using the `--db-out results.sqlite3` option.

 ## Model
 Models can be found here [qurator-data.de](https://qurator-data.de/eynollah/).